 How to Use jq?

-jq is a powerful command-line JSON processor that allows developers to easily filter, map, and transform JSON data just like using sed
+jq is a powerful command-line JSON processor that allows developers to easily filter, map, and transform JSON data just like using sed, awk, and grep to process text. jq offers many advantages for processing JSON data:

 - Lightweight and efficient: Process JSON without loading the entire dataset